 In 1930, a “sound system” was installed at the theater and sound movies made their debut.
 The Great Depression hit and in 1934 the magnificent theater was closed.

 Like the Hacienda Hotel, this extravagant building would be bought, sold, managed and change hands many times over the ensuing years.

 In 1972, the theater was renamed The Richey Suncoast Theater and community theater featuring live performances began.

 In 2007, a complete remodel was done on the theater’s tired interior, including air conditioning vents, lighting, carpet, walls, and seating.
 The exterior was repainted and the gold dome reguilded also.
 It is beautiful and functional once again.
 The live theater is active today and it is great fun to visit downtown and see a local production.
 Their schedule can be found here.

-There are more than ten restaurants and taverns in the downtown area, ranging from homestyle Greek Christina’s Restaurant to Dulcet, the newest place.
-Dulcet is a very upscale restaurant and lounge, offering live music, requiring proper dress and impressing everyone with their spectacular food and atmosphere.
+There several nice restaurants and taverns in the downtown area, ranging from the home-style Greek food at Christina’s Restaurant to Dulcet, a very upscale restaurant and lounge, offering live music, requiring proper dress, and impressing everyone with their spectacular food and atmosphere.
 Who says you can’t put a high end juke joint in a historic downtown?